|Quick Facts: Delivery Truck Drivers and Driver/Sales Workers|

 The median annual wage for driver/sales workers was $25,860 in May 2019.

-Overall employment of delivery truck drivers and driver/sales workers is projected to grow 2 percent from 2018 to 2028, slower than the average for all occupations.
-Job applicants with experience and a clean driving record, or who work for a company in another occupation, should have the best job prospects.
+Overall employment of delivery truck drivers and driver/sales workers is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations.

 Explore resources for employment and wages by state and area for delivery truck drivers and driver/sales workers.